Pavel Syutkin (military officer): After the war

 After the war ended, Syutkin continued his service in the army.
 In 1951, he graduated from the Military Logistics Academy, after which he served in various positions.
 His last position in the military was the deputy division commander for rear.
 After retiring, he moved to and lived in Estonia.
 In 1992, he sold his apartment in Estonia, moved to the Russian Federation and invested in shared construction.
 He was deceived, left homeless and lived in a gatehouse for three years while relying on begging for a living.
 In 1995, at the invitation of relatives, he moved to the city of Sochi, where for the next 14 years he lived on the balcony of a rented apartment.

 Syutkin repeatedly asked the government to confer him the Gold Star Medal for his contribution in the war.
 In this effort he wrote to the Ministry of Defense, the Main Directorate of Personnel, the army's Central Archive, and other authorities, but received no answer.
 Later, a group of veterans of the Great Patriotic War sent a letter directly to the President of Russia with a request to personally look into this situation.

 By the decree of the President of Russia on 7 March 2008, Syutkin was awarded the title of Hero of the Russian Federation for his contribution six decades ago.
 On 29 April of the same year, on the eve of the celebration of the 63rd anniversary of the Great Victory, Russian President Vladimir Putin presented Syutkin with the Gold Star Medal at the Kremlin.

-Syutkin lives in the city of Sochi, Krasnodar Krai.
 In 2009, he received a new apartment from the state.
-He turned 100 on 19 June 2022.
+He turned 100 on 19 June 2022, and died in Sochi on 10 August 2026, at the age of 104.